Discontinuous Change in Pro Sport

 Discontinuous change is notable because it is unexpected.
 Grocery stores closing is unexpected.
 An accountant being told to make croissants is unexpected.
 An EMP pulse from deep space shutting down the power grid…unexpected.
 However, for elite and professional athletes, sports remains undefeated.
 No one has ever outlasted the game.
 If you expect to play forever, you are delusional.

 A key is a proactive approach.
 Actively leaning into this worldview, can make the challenge of discontinuous change manageable.
 Athletes must internalize the reality that their world can be thrown into upheaval by a future ‘known’ yet still unexpected event that is driven by external forces out of their control.

 The key for athletes is to remember those who proactively engage in the mitigation of their discontinuous change risk are more likely to delay the onset of the discontinuous change paradigm.
-In fact, active engagement in preparing for the eventual worst-case scenario is, in fact, an athlete more likely to play longer, earn more money and suffer less stress during the career.
+Active engagement in preparing for the eventual worst-case scenario is, in fact, creating an athlete who is more likely to play longer, earn more money and suffer less stress during the career.

 In other words, build awesome squirrel traps before you need them.

 Discontinuous change is real, inside and outside of sport.
 Outside of sport, we can debate the societal impact of a supervolcano eruption, massive climate change or the consequences of a solar flare wiping out the power grid.
 We can put off that debate because it seems like a distant and challenging problem to quantify.